No history of Salem would be complete without the history of the Lemen-Frakes House and the lives of the people who entered therein.

 Nathan, Corporal Courtright, carried on the military tradition of the family by serving in the United States Military.
 He joined the United States Marines Corps and saw action in Somalia.
 He returned to Salem and then attended Western Illinois University.
 He moved back to Salem and married Angela Jaye (Albert)Riley and they have daughters, Jillian Rebecca Riley and Madison Jaye "Madie" Courtright.
 Nathan finished his schooling at Eastern Illinois Univeristy, getting his bachelor's degree in law enforcement.
 In 2009, he is employed at the prison in Vandalia, Illinois.
 Angie recieved her masters degree from Eastern and in 2006, is a school teacher Rome School in Dix, Jefferson County, Illinois.

 Philip Howard Frakes died in this home on Friday, 16 September 2005.
 He is the first person to die in this house in the 163 years since it was built in 1842.
-He is greatly missed by his family and many friends.
+Monna (Conant) Frakes died in this house on 29 September 2019.
+They are buried in Sandy Branch Cemetery, Foster Township, Marion County, Illinois.
+They are greatly missed by their family and many friends.

 The Lemen-Frakes House has seen a lot of history in its years of existence.
 It has been the lodging place of religious leaders, educators, politicians, presidents, royalty and historians, making it one of Illinois' great historical landmarks.